-If you're confident USB port is a problem and not the device itself, the first thing you should do is reset SMC.
-It is a simple process which is slightly different depending on the Mac hardware.
+If you're confident the USB port is a problem and not the device itself, the first thing you should do is to reset System Management Controller (SMC).
+It is a simple process that is slightly different depending on the Mac hardware.

 Fix 2: Re-insert the external hard drive

-You can try simply re-connecting the external hard drive to your Mac.
+You can try simply re-connecting the external storage device to your Mac.
 Just safely remove it from your Mac and then re-plug it.
-Then, attempt to access it and see if the error persists.
-If this error still occurs, please move on and try following solutions.
+Then, attempt to access it and see if the disk you attached is not readable by this computer on Mac, still.
+If this error still occurs, please move on and try the following solutions.